tapojoyde/Data-Science-Portfolio/README.md

 # My Data Science Projects

-*📫 Please feel free to reach me on [LinkedIn](https://www.linkedin.com/in/detapojoy) for work opportunities and collaborations on interesting data science projects.*
+*📫 Please feel free to reach me on [LinkedIn](https://www.linkedin.com/in/detapojoy) for work opportunities and collaborations on anything data science related.*
 ***
 Portfolio of data science projects using Jupyter notebooks &amp; R elucidating the usage of data cleaning, manipulation, exploration, visualization, and modeling on a variety of datasets with real-world applications.
 Each folder pertains to a standalone project comprising of self-instructed as well as academic ones that have been worked on independently under supervision.